If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 Lawyers must complete 25 hours of Minimum Continuing Legal Education (MCLE) every three years.

-Here are the other ways students can pursue a legal career in this state:
+Here are other ways students can pursue a legal career in this state:

-In the age of technology, there are now an abundance of distance-learning options for students interested in pursuing a JD.
-Students that complete online JD programs may still be able to become lawyers in California if their school is approved by the California State Bar.
+In the age of technology, there is now an abundance of distance-learning options for students interested in pursuing a JD.
+Students who complete online JD programs may still be able to become lawyers in California if their school is approved by the California State Bar.

 These students will have to write the baby bar exam to continue pursuing their legal education.